nginxinc/nginx-gateway-fabric/tests/reconfig/setup.md

       e.g. `cd scripts && bash create-resources-gw-last.sh 30`.
 The script will deploy backend apps and services, wait 60 seconds for them to be ready, and deploy 1 Gateway, 1 RefGrant, 1 Secret, and HTTPRoutes.
    2. Deploy NGF
-   3. Check logs for time it takes from start-up -> config written and NGINX reloaded.
-Get reload count and average reload duration from metrics and logs.
+   3. Measure TimeToReadyTotal as the time it takes from start-up -> config written and NGINX reloaded.
+Measure the other results as described in steps 6-7 of the [Setup](#setup) section.

 ### Test 2: Start NGF, deploy Gateway, create many resources attached to GW